GabLeRoux/Hidden-Elements-Viewer-UserScript/ReadMe.md

 Usage
 -----

-Simply install the script with Greasemonkey (will add a quick way to do it soon) and activate it.
-Click on the main switch to show the sidebar and enjoy clicking on some switches.
+An example is worth more than a thousand words.
+Use Firefox, install greasemonkey and visit the [Hidden Elements Viewer Example Page](http://gableroux.github.com/Hidden-Elements-Viewer-UserScript/example/)!
+Once installed, enjoy clicking on some switches.

 Requirements
 ------------